darui3018823/Set-Discord-RPC/README.md

 | `PartyId`       | Optional party ID for multiplayer sessions|
 | `PartySize`     | `[current, max]` number of players in a party|
 | ` Priority`     | Determines which presence gets updated first if multiple are running|

+**Currently confirmed issues**<br>
+We are currently fixing an issue with the `State` and `Details` keys.<br>
+If only one of the keys is pressed, it will work properly.<br>
+Other keys work fine.
+If you have any questions, please post them in the GitHub Issues.

 ## **🛠 Project Structure**
 ```sh